feast-dev/feast/docs/getting-started/concepts/dataset.md

 dataset.to_df()
 ```

-Saved dataset can be later retrieved using `get_saved_dataset` method:
+Saved dataset can be retrieved later using the `get_saved_dataset` method in the feature store:

 ```python
 dataset = store.get_saved_dataset('my_training_dataset')